 1831: French aristocrat Alexis de Tocqueville visits the United States.
 He would publish the book Democracy in America in 1835 after observing how the expansion of democracy in America supposedly led to greater equality (this was largely untrue).

 1832: In the Nullification Crisis, Andrew Jackson takes a firm stance against South Carolina’s threat of secession.
-The state backs down after a new tariff is negotiated to replace the Tariff of Abominations.
-Jackson is reelected for a second term and vetoes a bill to recharter the Second Bank of the United States.
+The state backs down after negotiations produce a compromise tariff to replace the Tariff of Abominations.
+Jackson easily wins reelection for a second term and vetoes a bill to recharter the Second Bank of the United States in the Bank War.

 1832: In Worcester v.
 Georgia, Chief Justice John Marshall rules that states have no jurisdiction on Native American lands.
 Jackson ignores federal enforcement of the ruling.